asuszek/rc-car-controller-bluetooth/README.md

 Transmission over Bluetooth to the Arduino mounted on the car is all done concurrently and is completely thread safe.

-Note: The app depends on a modified RC car (modified with an Arduino and Bluetooth Receiver), and also simple C code to be run on the Arduino which is not provided here.

 This project was designed and built for fun, and therefore does not provide a thorough API to be used universally.
 However, I encourage anyone to use this code as a basis for their own controller so that you can focus on adding extra functionality.